-I held myself accountable to my progress and results in golf where as I made excuses about my health in the gym.
+I held myself accountable for my progress and results in golf whereas I made excuses for my health in the gym.

 How could I be so efficient with my golf game and so ineffective with my fitness?
 The answer was pretty simple – when it came to golf, I hired coaches, built plans and set goals for my golf game.
 I strategized, studied and efficiently practiced.